loyjoy/academy/experiences/publish/javascript_api/java_integration.md

 ## Restart

-Tells the chat to restart the process after after (1) a page reload, (2) calling `LoyJoy('boot')` or (3) jumping to another experience.
+Tells the chat to restart the process after (1) a page reload, (2) calling `LoyJoy('boot')` or (3) jumping to another experience.
 This removes the chat history and restarts the experience from the beginning.
 In contrast to `reset` the session remains intact, i.e. the customer remains signed in and variables are not removed.

 ```html
 <script>